Artwork / Baby Sees ABCs

 When we focus on the collaborative aspect of language, we aren’t just raising children who will appreciate the value of working together.
 We are helping the next generation to create a kinder, more thoughtful future.

-The book includes all the images featured above plus info on each of the animals and a full name key for all 676 first names which appear in its pages.
+The book includes the images plus info on the animals and a name key for the 676 first names.

 “A theme running through the entire project is collaboration—in the decision-making process shared by supporter and artist; in the name seek-and-find created by the artist for the viewer; and in the alphabet itself.”